tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 451,998 bytes, which is 17,780 or 17,776 bytes smaller than the final releases.
 However, an in-depth analysis of the code needs to be done to determine the differences between this demo and the final version.

+### Amiga Down Under #9 Coverdisk demo

+_Amiga Down Under_ issue #9 (May 2019) included a coverdisk with a demo of K240.
+It is functionally identical to the CU Amiga demo, even including the special graphics declaring the game a CU Amiga exclusive.
+The disk has a creation date and time of 06-Apr-94 12:38:42 (different to the CU Amiga disk which has a false creation date of 1978), but all files and file dates are otherwise the same.
+2021-09-10